Chain-of-Note: Enhancing Robustness in Retrieval-Augmented Language Models: Appendix

 \subsection{Evaluation on Overall QA Performance}

-In our evaluation, we compared our method and various baselines across three open-domain QA benchmarks, as detailed in Table \ref{tab:overall}.
-We noted that RALM (DPR + LLaMa-2) with retrieval functionality consistently outperformed LLaMa-2 without retrieval.
+Table \ref{tab:overall} demonstrates that the RALM consistently outperforms the directly fine-tuned LLaMa-2 with QA pairs, without retrieval.
 This improvement is closely tied to the effectiveness of the retrieval process.
 As indicated in Table \ref{tab:stats}, DPR demonstrates markedly superior retrieval performance on the NQ and TriviaQA datasets compared to WebQ.
 Consequently, the benefits of retrieval are more pronounced on NQ and TriviaQA.
 Furthermore, when comparing our enhanced RALM, which integrates \textsc{CoN}, with the standard RALM, our method persistently shows better performance.
-There is an average improvement of +1.97 in EM scores across all three datasets.
+There is an average improvement of +1.97 in EM scores across all three datasets when using LLaMa-2 as backbone language model.
 Delving deeper, we find that this improvement varies depending on whether DPR successfully retrieves relevant documents.
 Specifically, the average improvement is +1.2 when DPR retrieves relevant documents and +2.3 when it does not on the NQ dataset.
 This disparity suggests that our \textsc{CoN} improve RALM's in scenarios where more noisy documents are fetched in the first retrieval stage.
-This observation aligns with our findings on noise robustness, which are elaborated upon in the subsequent sections detailing our experimental results.
+This observation aligns with our findings on noise robustness, which are elaborated in the subsequent sections detailing our experimental results.

+Furthermore, the dynamics observed with larger language models differ from those noted in experiments with smaller-sized models due to their superior factual knowledge.
+The impact of utilizing retrieval is observed to be less pronounced with larger models and can even be detrimental in certain cases, such as with TriviaQA, where questions are mostly straightforward.
+Concerning the comparison between \textsc{CoN} and the baseline, the performance trend remains consistent with that observed in smaller-sized models, suggesting that \textsc{CoN} maintains its significance across different model sizes.